securityfirst/tent-content/contents_en/travel/borders/beginner/when-in-country.md

 # Take simple precautions

+## Don't chat.

 *   Minimise the amount of information you share during meetings and other interactions.

-*Casual, social queries may be overheard or staged to elicit information.*
+*	Casual, social queries may be overheard or staged to elicit information.

 *   Advise hotel staff not to share information about you.

 *Be aware they could be monitoring you.*

+## Don't be obvious.

 *   Travel by different routes at different times.

-*   Avoid walking alone or at night.

 *   Agree a signal to alert your team to danger.

 *Choose something easy to do that would not happen accidentally.*

+## Use common sense.

+*   Avoid walking alone or at night.

-*   Always wear seatbelts!
+*   Always wear a seatbelt.

 (Learn more about [vehicles](umbrella://lesson/vehicles).)